Design and characterization of a cryogenic vacuum chamber for ion trapping experiments

-The vacuum chamber is cooled using a two-stage Gifford-McMahon cryocooler (SHI Cryogenics RDK-415D2), powered by a helium compressor (Sumitomo F-70L), with 45~W of cooling power at the 50~K stage and 1.5~W at the 4.2~K stage.
+The vacuum chamber is pumped to $10^{-5}$~Torr using a turbo pump, then an ion pump and the cryostat are both turned on.
+Once cold, the chamber achieves a base pressure of approximately $10^{-11}$~Torr, as measured at the vacuum feedthroughs near the top of Figure ~\ref{fig:chamber}(a).
+The chamber is cooled using a two-stage Gifford-McMahon cryocooler (SHI Cryogenics RDK-415D2), powered by a helium compressor (Sumitomo F-70L), with 45~W of cooling power at the 50~K stage and 1.5~W at the 4.2~K stage.
 The expansion and compression cycle of the Gifford-McMahon cryocooler can create acoustic vibrations of greater than 20~$\mu$m\cite{Tomaru_2004} that can couple to mechanical resonances in the chamber and displace the ion trap relative to external optics.
 The mechanical coupling between the cold head and chamber can be greatly suppressed by suspending the cold head on a separate mechanical support and employing helium to conduct heat between the chamber and cold head in a gas exchange space; flexible bellows seal gas inside the exchange space with reduced vibration propagation to the chamber\cite{Dubielzig_2021}.
+The Gifford-McMahon cryocooler and closed cycle exchange gas system are part of an ultra-low vibration assembly supplied by Lake Shore Cryotronics (SHI-4XG-UHV-15).
 Even with these isolation mechanisms in place, vibrations from the cold head can induce relative displacements up to 50-100~nm root-mean-square (RMS), resulting in fluctuations in optical phase and intensity at the ion trap that contribute to considerable errors in laser-based gates\cite{pagano_2018}.
 These systems also experience slow drifts in position due to the support structure's long lever arm in combination with slow variations in temperature within the chamber.
 Newly designed cryogenic systems further suppress mechanical oscillations by thermally anchoring the ion trap to the 4~K stage via flexible copper braids\cite{heim, pendulum}.
 Vibrations of less than 20 nm RMS were achieved by utilizing a 1.7~m long inertial pendulum to decouple the ion trap from the cryocooler in a separate mechanical room\cite{pendulum}.
 We employ similar thermal anchoring to achieve low vibration levels but with a more compact design in which the ion trap is mechanically referenced to a floating optical table via short, thermally insulating support posts.